diegotty/obsidian_vault/year 3, semester 1/multicore/04 - performance evaluation.md

 we would need to do a *gather + broadcast* of one vector (so collect it first, then send it to all the processes). luckily, there exists a dedicated collective function that does this: [[02 - collective communication#`MPI_Allgather`|MPI_Allgather]]

-x core e y thread
-context switching is very expensive ! having 2 threads in a core means that, with the same ALU, there are resources to save 2 process contexts. that way, context switching is faster